Drink Coffee Smarter: How to Maximize Antioxidants in Every Cup

 How Much Coffee is Too Much?

-While the FDA recommends up to 400mg of caffeine per day (roughly four cups of coffee), that number isn’t one-size-fits-all.
-Your ideal intake depends on factors like genetics, stress levels, and even your gut health.
+While the FDA recommends up to 400mg of caffeine per day (roughly four cups of coffee), your ideal intake depends on factors like genetics, stress levels, and even your gut health.

 In reality, most people function best with much less—typically 1 to 2 cups daily.
 If you’re experiencing afternoon crashes, restless sleep, or unexpected anxiety, your body may be signaling that you’ve exceeded your personal caffeine threshold.